MitocGroup/recink/docs/component-guide.md

 `emitter.onBlocking` - is executed sequentially and is waiting for a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) to be returned.

+### Ecosystem

+`REciNK` components ecosystem is pretty straightforward - it uses NPM packages (e.g. [recink-codeclimate](https://www.npmjs.com/package/recink-codeclimate)).

+When running `recink component add codeclimate` it installs `recink-codeclimate` package globally (think `npm install -g recink-codeclimate`) and adds it to internal registry to have it run on the next `recink run unit` or `recink run e2e`.

+> A good practice it to have the component prefixed with `recink-`.

 ### Generating boilerplate component

 To generate a boilerplate component simply run: